RealTimeLogic/BAS/README.md

 Real Time Logic has crafted the two amalgamated libraries from the full BAS SDK; **Amalgamated** indicates that we have combined all separate C files into one file, simplifying the compilation and integration process into your build.
 The products run on anything from tiny FPGA's to online cloud servers.

-Both products are considered Application Servers.
+Both BWS and BAS are application servers that share the same porting layer modules, making their integration process almost identical.
+BAS includes all the C APIs available in BWS, but it goes a step further by focusing on the Lua language.
+This makes BAS handy for rapid development and offers an easier entry point for secure web and IoT app development.
 Check out the tutorial [Embedded Web Server vs. Embedded Application Server](https://realtimelogic.com/products/web-server-vs-application-server/) if you are new to application server technology.

 ## BWS